 My father was in the military and I was born in Oklahoma at the army barracks known as Fort Sill.
 Shortly thereafter my parents moved back to the Methuen/Haverhill area where my grandparents lived.
 As I child I spent every day, and I mean every day, with my grandparents.
 These are some of my greatest memories.
 The bond between a grandparent and grandchild is simply amazing and I was blessed to have had such an amazing bond.
 My parents divorced, when I was young and remarried.
 They have been re-married for a very long time, and I am truly lucky to have two sets of incredible parents.
 I grew up in Methuen, where I developed life long friendships with my neighborhood friends, and this is where I continue to call home.

 Growing up I was always told I could do anything I put my mind to.
 I decided I wanted to have a life that focused on helping others, as this is what gives my life meaning and purpose.
 I attended Westfield State, which is now Westfield University, where I received a Bachelors Degree, and played college basketball.
 I then went on to attend Wheelock College, in Boston, where I received a dual Masters Degree in Education.
 My father was a teacher and vice principal of North Andover High School so my accomplishments made him proud.
 After graduating, I decided that I wanted to have a bigger impact on the families in the community, so I enrolled at Massachusetts School of Law, where I received my J.D.
-Degree, and then was admitted into the Massachusetts Bar Association.
+Degree, and then was admitted into the Massachusetts Bar Association as well as the New Hampshire Bar Association.

 After several years as a partner at an Estate Planning law firm, I decided to pursue my own practice providing effective estate planning for everyday families.
 I enjoy taking the time to get to know the families I work with, their lives and their values, and working closely with them through an ongoing long lasting relationship to ensure their personal and financial goals are met as their lives change over the years.